WilloDude/willodude/README.md

 A basic flight simulator with four synchronized views.

-Click [here](http://richiecarmichael.github.io/simulator/index.html) or [here](http://maps.esri.com/rc/simulator/index.html) to view the original application
+Click [here for this one](https://willodude.github.io/willodude/) or [the original here](http://maps.esri.com/rc/simulator/index.html) to view the running sites

 #### This application makes use of the following libraries: